red-shock/Table-To-CSV/README.md

 # Table-To-CSV
 A browser extension which enables you to export data stored inside of a HTML table object to either CSV or JSON.<br>
 Easily change key names which are saved when exporting to JSON, and a clear table displaying the changes made. <br>
-If there are more than one table on a page, you can choose which table to select by entering an integer index.
-(Starts from 0)
+You can select which table to generate data for using the dropdown menu.

 [![Chrome Web Store](https://img.shields.io/badge/Web%20Store-Download-lightgrey?logo=googlechrome)](https://chrome.google.com/webstore/detail/table-to-text/hgdefbnhifilgcpblpekdbcgdonjfadh)
 [![Edge Add-ons](https://img.shields.io/badge/Edge%20Add--ons-Download-lightgrey?logo=microsoftedge)](https://microsoftedge.microsoft.com/addons/detail/table-to-text/ipgpncdhbedamhohmejknbeghheljndc)